gomescandice/Yoga-MVC/README.md

 >Above are some of the operations that can be performed on Active Directory along with other operations like, Move a user to an Organizational Unit, Add/Remove a user from a security group, Disable/Enable a users account and many more.

 ### Requirements
->Running the test project will require a valid login to Active Directory on the targetted domain.
+>Running the test project will require a valid login to Active Directory on the targeted domain.
 This can be editted the the appSettings.config file.

 ### Other Notes
 >Due to dummy values provided for login details, the test project will fail.